John Philip Sousa (November 6, 1854 -- March 6, 1932)

 - Song of the Nairobi Trio (vocal title "Sol-feg-gi-o"), by

-Two of his well-known songs were "Blue Velvet" which was a number-one
+Two of his best-known songs were "Blue Velvet" which was a number-one

 hit single for Bobby Vinton, and "(There She Is) Miss America" sung